If you need a technical voiceover, follow these tips to achieve maximal results!

 It is important that the script for a technical voiceover be written by someone who is familiar with the correct terminology and the format used for writing procedures, preferably a technical writer.
 For example, when it comes to software, there is a big difference between “Click the button” and “Press the button”, as the former is performed onscreen using a mouse, and the latter is performed by pressing one’s finger against a physical button.
 Using the correct terminology helps you put your best face forward.

-If your script contains acronyms, expect the voice talent to read them as such.
-For example, if you write “DDoS”, the voice talent will say “dee dos”, not “distributed denial of service”.
+If your script contains acronyms, expect the voice actor to read them as such.
+For example, if you write “DDoS”, the voice actor will say “dee dos”, not “distributed denial of service”.
 If you want the talent to say the phrase in full, do not use an acronym.

 In addition, if your script contains technical words or acronyms that are unique to your company and/or product, you must specify in the script how to pronounce them.